spctr01/gplot/README.md

 |
 |-dist      :   contains .whl file          (use for pip)
 |
-|-gploter.egg-info :   compliled bite code   (used for pip)
+|-gplot.egg-info :   compliled bite code   (used for pip)
  ```